 “It’s called an Agrimi.”

-Manousos drains his drink, wipes the edges of his beard, sighs, looks sadly at the glass, and turns to me.
+Manousos drained his drink, wiped the edges of his beard, sighed, looked sadly at the empty glass, and turned to me.

-“There was a man from Crete,” he says.
+“There was a man from Crete,” he said.
 “He wanted to give one of these goats to Harry Trueman.
 You know Harry Trueman, yes?
 The president of America?”

-I tell him, yes, I’ve heard of him.
+I told Manousos that, yes, I’d heard of him.

-“He put the goat on an airplane,” Manousos continues.
+“He put the goat on an airplane,” Manousos continued.
 “Took him to America.
 But he was stopped.
 At Washington DC.
 They wouldn’t let him bring the goat in.
 He argued and argued but it was no good.
 So he just left the animal there, in the airport.
-Left it there, till he was allowed to take it to Trueman.”
+Left it there till he was allowed to take it to Trueman.”